CN3ves/DataScienceNotes/pages/python.md

 ```
 # example of modulos
 ```
+should comment on why there are integers and floats and their representation at some point...

 ## Text
-Text values are know as **strings (str)** in Python, There are also logical values know as **booleans (bool)**

-should comment on why there are integers and floats and their representation at some point...
+Textual data are known as **strings (str)** in Python.
+These data are defined by delineating quotes,either single or double quotes, as long as both the opening and the closing quote are the same kind.

+Words, names, book chapters, emails, text files, all of these are textual data and can be represented by strings.

 ```
 # String: Represents text values.
 Can be defined within using either double ("") or single ('') quotes
 print(type("Hello again"))